codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 __Thoughts:__ too much worry about too many things, starting with health and not feeling so well

-__Today's progress:__ The "Learn CSS by building a Picasso paintning" is on ots way and moving nicely.
+__Today's progress:__ The "Learn CSS by building a Picasso paintning" is on its way and moving nicely.
 At last!

 ## 20190507 - Tuesday